 Your name featured in the game: The higher tiers include the really cool opportunity to immortalize your name in the genetic code of the game.
-Could be a message in the hotel's guestbook, a book title in the library or in the patient directory of the sanatorium ...
+Could be in the hotel's guestbook, a book title in the library or in the patient manifesto of the sanatorium ...
 There will be different prominent spots throughout the game for you to leave your name! *

 Your Portrait: As in every decent guesthouse, there's a small ancestral gallery of regular visitors ("Stammgäste") at the Waldeslust.
 We have reserved a unique spot for the most willing backers, awaiting your portrait to join in!
 Our character artist Benny will draw your likeness in the style of the game – or at least he will try to!
 For that, he will need some photos provided by you to meet your appearence.
 Take a look at our own team portraits below to get the idea!
 As a bonus feature, there will be a short biographical note* included for these sparkling personalities, of course commented by the main character.